 13 - Around the 1920s, the university experienced a tremendous increase in female student enrollment.
 Lawrence designed new women's dormitories, Hendricks and Susan Campbell Halls, and a physical education building, Gerlinger Hall, all listed in the National Register, to form the Women's Quad.
-In 1930, the "Pioneer Mother" statue (removed June 2020) was sited here by Alexander Phimster Proctor.
-The building, its surrounding trees and shrubs and the curvilinear walkways are considered to be "a fine and rare example of a collegiate building group in the Georgian Style".
+In 1930, the "Pioneer Mother" statue (removed June 2020) was sited here by Alexander Phimster Proctor, the same sculptor who created the "Pioneer" statue (removed June 2020), previously located in the Old Campus Quad.